Key Points:

 Why Are Your Tank Sensors Malfunctioning?

 Let’s quickly review why your sensors may be misreading.
-Sensors malfunction for only two reasons:
+Sensors malfunction for these main reasons:

 Different things can cover the sensors depending on the type of tank.